top of page

 The CPNC team continues to develop and oversee regional exercises, implement competency integration into NCAE-C validated programs of study, develop a competency statement e-library, and continue the measurement of competency development tools and competition competencies.
 The CPNC is actively collaborating with the CAE Community National Center, NCAE-C Education Pathway National Center, NCAE-C Candidates and Peer Review National Centers, and all NCAE-C designated institutions.

-CPNC TEAM & TASKS
+CPNC Team & Tasks

 The implementation and support of a SOC at your institution could: